Mary Roslin Williams of Mansergh Gundogs

 "Now if you've got your backline right, then you're going to have your angulation just about right.

 "And it's well to remember - again - that a Labrador is not meant to stand with it's legs out behind it like a Pointer or a Setter.
 They're meant to stand more or less under the point of the buttock.
+"In other words the dog is standing slightly over his leg and he mustn't stand sickle-hocked with his feet too far forward.

 "And a very important point, ... for a perfectly balanced dog ... from the hock to the ground ... should be at exact right angles to the ground - not stretched out back, nor sickle underneath. ...